What is the best cycling fitness test?

 Results May Vary

 Chances are if you completed every test protocol we have listed below, you would get just as many different FTP values.
 Just as every testing protocol has its own method, each also uses its own calculations to set training zones.
 For example, one test might set your Zone 2 Endurance power as 50-70% of your FTP, while another might define it as 75-90% of your FTP.
-That means you can’t take your results from one test and use it in conjunction with the training zone calculations from a different test.
+That means you can’t take your results from one test and use it in conjunction with the training zone calculations from a different app (e.g., doing Full Frontal in The Sufferfest and using that to set your FTP in TrainerRoad).
 Doing so would have you training at the wrong intensity.

-The chart below reviews the most common testing protocols:
+The chart below reviews the most common testing protocols and where you can find them: